 Chilly mornings and shorter days signal to humans an impending winter.
-Bugs get the same message, and they head out to figure out where they’re going to tuck in for the winter.
+Bugs get the same message, and they head out to figure out where they’re going to settle in for the winter.
 Some bury themselves in soil, some in leaves, while others just die.
 Minnesota is home to a few species of insects with a very specific place they want to spend the winter — in our homes.

 The Big Three